What You’ll Learn 🖥️

 Current FFT

-Display the current FFT with settings in the Setup tab (see above).
-Just select Current FFT from the Display mode drop-down list.
-Only this one setting is necessary for this Display mode type.
+To display the current FFT with the settings from the Setup tab, simply select Current FFT from the Display Mode drop-down list.
+This is the only required setting for this display mode.

 Averaged FFT

-Use averaging mode to get a more stable FFT display.
-To activate the averaging just select Averaged FFT from Display mode drop-down list.
+Use Averaging Mode to achieve a more stable FFT display.
+To activate averaging, select Averaged FFT from the Display Mode drop-down list.

 Average type

-From Averaging options select Average type: Linear, Exponential, or Peak.
-As a standard, linear is selected.
+Under Averaging Options, choose the Average Type: Linear, Exponential, or Peak.
+By default, Linear is selected.

 Overlap

-Depending on the application, it may be necessary to define a data overlap.
-When the window type is used, we have to use overlap otherwise some of the data will be ignored.
-Therefore the use of overlap is highly recommended.
+Depending on your application, it may be necessary to define data overlap.
+When using a window type, overlap is essential—without it, some data segments may be ignored.
+Therefore, using overlap is highly recommended.

 Octave plot

-The quickest way is to do the visualization only with the instrument called "Octave plot".
-You only need to set the y-axis to "Sound dB" to display the result.
+The quickest way to perform visualization is by using the instrument called "Octave Plot."
+Simply set the Y-axis to "Sound dB" to display the result.

 1. CPB options